neerajg1320/document-analyzer/api-server/Readme.txt

 create user postgres with encrypted password 'Postgres123';
 create database app;
 grant all privileges on database app to postgres;
+create database docminer;
+grant all privileges on database docminer to postgres;

 cd app/
 python manage.py runserver